-The normal construction of our Temporary walls makes them quite noise resistant.
+The normal build of our Temporary walls makes them quite noise resistant.
 If additional soundproofing is necessary, we can accommodate you.
 Please inquire.

 Your Temporary Wall will be painted flat white using Benjamin Moore Super Hide paint.
 If the customer desires a custom color (anything other than the Benjamin Moore flat white) it will be considered a custom job with an additional charge.